 Disaster Relief Project (H, NP, P): Provide legal assistance to survivors of Hurricane Irma and Maria.
 Learn more about the firm’s Disaster Relief Project.

 Domestic Violence Assistance Project (H): Assist victims of domestic violence complete petitions for injunction.
 Participation does not require court appearances or representation.
 Training DVD is provided.
 The Project is located at the George Edgecomb Courthouse and is open Monday-Friday, 9 a.m. - 4 p.m., and Saturday, Sunday, and holidays, 7-10 a.m.

-FACE (Florida Attorneys Counseling on Eviction): This statewide pro bono project is being sponsored by the Real Property, Probate & Trust Law Section and the Young Lawyers Division of the Florida Bar in response to the anticipated eviction crisis created by COVID-19.
+FACE (Florida Attorneys Counseling on Eviction) (H, NP, P): This statewide pro bono project is being sponsored by the Real Property, Probate & Trust Law Section and the Young Lawyers Division of The Florida Bar in response to the anticipated eviction crisis created by COVID-19.
 Conduct intake for clients facing eviction or pre-eviction via Zoom and assist with pro se answers and motions.
 If desired, additional assistance may be provided by representing clients or negotiating settlements with landlords.
 Training video, materials, sample pleadings, as well as an assigned attorney mentor will be provided.